yannawr/thm/README.md

 # thm

-Some anotations about THM rooms
+Some losely anotations about THM rooms